EARLY CHILDHOOD EDUCATION

 *In 2012, the kindergarten readiness screening tool was revised to align with the U.S. Department of Education’s expectations for letter identification.

-- 56% of entering Kindergarten students were screened as “ready” in all three domains measured—academic, language and socio-emotional—in 2012.
+- Only 46% of entering Kindergarten students in 2014 were screened as “ready” in all three domains (academic, language and socio-emotional), down from 54%.
+Screening for 2015 is underway.

-- Continuing to create awareness around the contribution of high quality early care and learning programs to a child’s readiness for school.
+- Continuing to create awareness around the contribution of high quality early care and education programs to a child’s readiness for school.